Erstellt am Wednesday, 18. September 2019

 Future of Work Initiative Founded

 The initiative "Future of Work" was founded with the start of the fair Zukunft Personal Europe 2019.
-The founding members are spring Messemanagement, TriCAT, Design Offices, Detecon, Haufe and IBM.
+The founding members are spring Messemanagement, Markus Herkersdorf the Managing Director of TriCAT, Design Offices, Detecon, Haufe and IBM.
 The aim of Future of Work is to develop practical instructions with a realistic view of tomorrow's world of work.

 In the presence of Federal Labour Minister Hubertus Heil, the initiative was officially launched at Zukunft Personal Europe.
 "A lot is said and written about Future of Work.
 The gap that we want to close is the realistic view of the concept and the communication of solid recommendations for action, especially against the background of the cooling overall economic situation", explains Ralf Hocke, co-founder and current spokesman of the initiative and CEO of spring Messe Management.